The 7 Steps to Budgeting shows you how easy it can be.

 It is important that you review your budget at least monthly.
 Include both your cash inflow (income) and cash outflow (expenses), to confirm that you are on track to achieving your cash flow and savings goals.
 During your review, take time to compare your actual budget with your planned budget.
 This provides insight that will help you determine where in your budgeting you are doing well, and where you may need to improve.

 In a study to discover why some weight loss programs were so much more effective at keeping weight off than others, a determining factor was the synergy among the members of the support groups, specifically with their accountability partners.
 The same is true when it comes to money.
 Enroll not only qualified advisors but also peers.
 Peers can be ideal accountability partners, especially if they are also committed to creating a financially free life that they love.
 An effective tool is to pre-determine consequences for achieving or missing your goal.
 An example of a positive consequence for achieving a goal is a massage on Friday, while missing your goal could mean the negative consequence of making a donation to a political party that you dislike.

 7. Make it fun

 If budgeting seems like a daunting task, take a minute to re-frame your experience.
 What if money were simply a game?
 A game that you loved to play.
 When we enter with an open mind and stay focused on our long-term goal, amazing things happen.
-It takes approximately 66 days to change a habit, so what’s the big deal?
+And it only takes on average 66 days to change a habit so what’s the big deal?
 Just think – in a little over two months, you will be on track to achieving your goal and creating a financially free life that you love!